sedovalx/openssl-scripts/README.md

 ......+++
 ```

-There will be no pass phrase request as we are not encoding the key.
+There will be no pass phrase request as we are not encrypting the key.
 Then, a certificate request is created and you are asked to provide distinguished name details for the server certificate.
 The required fields are 'Common Name' and `Email Address`. **Make sure to enter the main DNS of your site as a value for the Common Name field.**

 ```bash
 Creation of the hub.test certificate request...